d-j-e/SNPPar_test/README.md

 Information from each run was collected from the resulting 'RAxML_info' file (e.g. 'set4/RAxML_info.HCMC_L2_r10p_t01.out') and collated in 'set4/RAxML_runs.tsv'.
 Information collected include the final maximum likelihood Optimization Likelihood (OL), the alpha distribution of GAMMA estimated from the data set along with the individual mutation rates between base pairs (e.g. A<->T) relative to the rate of G<->T, and the base frequencies.
 The latter three were used as estimates for modelling of sequence evolution in SeqGen (see below), whilst the first value was used to pick the 'best' tree from the five replicates (i.e. ML estimate closest to zero).
 A edited version of 'data/RAxML_runs.tsv' with only the statistics for the 'best' Tree was also produced ('step4/best_RAxML_runs.tsv').

 In each case, the tree used was the 'RAxML_bipartitions' version.
-The 'best' RAxML tree for each data set was opened in [FigTree](http://tree.bio.ed.ac.uk/software/figtree/), where each was midpoint rooted and nodes set to 'descending' order.
+The 'best' RAxML tree for each data set was opened in [FigTree](http://tree.bio.ed.ac.uk/software/figtree/) using version 1.4.4, where each was midpoint rooted and nodes set to 'descending' order.
 Each tree was then exported in Newick format.
 The folder 'data/Step4/trees' contains a reformatted 'best' tree for each of the twelve data sets (eg. 'Step4/trees/HCMC_L2_r10p.tre').

 # 5. Run SeqGen